carbon-language/carbon-lang/llvm/docs/LangRef.rst

     params: ((param: 0, offset: [0, 7]),(param: 2, offset: [5, 5], calls: ((callee: ^3, param: 1, offset: [-128, 127]))))

-The function may access just 8 bytes of the paramenter %0 . ``calls`` is empty, so the parameter is either not used for function calls or ``offset`` already covers all accesses from nested function calls.
+The function may access just 8 bytes of the parameter %0 . ``calls`` is empty, so the parameter is either not used for function calls or ``offset`` already covers all accesses from nested function calls.
 Parameter %1 escapes, so access is unknown.